 For instance, you are undergoing emergency surgery, a drug screen maybe conducted.
 The reason being that cannabis and anesthesia both are depressants, mixing the two could result in a lethal mid-surgery complication.
 This is why cannabis is discouraged to avoid miscalculation with the anesthetic before surgery.
 Screening is done nonetheless to precisely ensure the chemicals present in the body.

 Since the majority of the consumers don’t have a clear idea of the cannabinoids they’re consuming, doctors suggest testing for THC as well as CBD in the list of narcotics in the standardized pre-surgery tests.

 Many Companies Look Past Testing Positive for Cannabis in the Legal States

 While employers are legally allowed to test for cannabis in 420-friendly states, but a lot of the employers are looking past the results for THC-Positive employees.
 This is primarily because the eligible work pool is shrinking.
 Now largely due to the inability of drug tests to determine if an individual is impaired or not, workers have already begun opting out of the mentality of a cannabis-free workplace.

 So, Can CBD be detected in a drug test?

-the researchers say that tiny bits of THC can enhance the effects of CBD.
+However, there are hemp-based products that contain CBD and only contain trace amounts of THC which will likely go unnoticed.
+As some of the researchers say that tiny bits of THC can enhance the effects of CBD.